isb-cgc/readthedocs/docs/source/sections/webapp/Register-GCP.rst

 The instructions will walk you through how to add the necessary ISB-CGC and DCF service accounts to your project.
 Go to the `Google Cloud Platform <https://console.cloud.google.com/>`_ and follow these steps.
 You can hide the instructions by selecting the blue **Instructions** button.

 Please be sure to add both service accounts listed below.
-If you don't add both service accounts you will run into issues viewing the controlled data in ISB-CGC.
+If you don't add both service accounts you will run into issues.
 Then return to the ISB-CGC Register a Google Cloud Project page, enter your Google Cloud Project ID and, click **Verify**.

 .. image:: ../webapp/RegisterServiceAccountsList.png